Dylden/Dylden/README.md

 ## Hi there !
 I'm Dylan 👋

 🔭 I worked on a project called "MeloQuest" during my studies.
-On this website, users could upload their tracks, rate, and comment on others'.
+On this website, users can upload their tracks, rate, and comment on others'.
 It was a real pleasure to work on it.

 ## 💻 SKILLS